freddiejbawden/notes/exc/big-table.md

 ### Locality Groups

 To improve the efficiency of reading one part of a column family, we split the columns into locality groups.
-These are put into seperate SSTables meaning that when a client wants to access only one column family, they can do so without having to read unneeded family.
+These are put into separate SSTables meaning that when a client wants to access only one column family, they can do so without having to read unneeded family.

 ### Compression

 By compressing locality groups, we can save space and store more tablets and reduce network traffic.
-However the compression used isn't the most space efficient as the designers proirtised speed over space saving.
+However the compression used isn't the most space efficient as the designers prioritized speed over space saving.

 ### Caching for Read Ops